NCERT Solutions for Exercise 15.1 Class 10 Maths Chapter 15 - Probability

 Total number of cards in a well-shuffled deck = 52

-Hence, total possible outcomes = 52
+Hence, the total possible outcomes = 52

-Hence, number of favorable outcomes = 2
+Hence, the number of favourable outcomes = 2

-P(E)=favourable outcomestotal outcomes=252
+Therefore P(E)=favourable outcomestotal outcomes=252 or =126

 Q14 (ii) One card is drawn from a well-shuffled deck of 52 cards.
-Find the probability of getting (ii) a face card
+Find the probability of getting a face card

 Answer: